Sam Petrucci: Personal life

-Sam Petrucci was born in Medford Massachusetts on December 22, 1926, to Salvatore and Mary Petrucci (née Dunn).
+Sam Petrucci was born in Medford, Massachusetts, on December 22, 1926, to Salvatore and Mary Petrucci (née Dunn).
 He worked as a bellhop at the Ritz Carlton as a teenager.
-Petrucci joined the Navy at the age of 16; he became a radio operator on the USS Willard Keith.
-After World War II, he studied art at Vesper George School of Art.
+Petrucci joined the U.S. Navy at the age of 16; he became a radio operator on the USS Willard Keith.

+After World War II, he studied art at Vesper George School of Art in Boston.
 He married Leona Petrucci and together they had five children: Maureen, Ken, Lisa, Linda, and Steven.
 Leona Petrucci died in 2008.

 Career

-Sam Petrucci's career as an artist began in the 1960s.
+Petrucci's career as an artist began in the 1960s.
 His early work was for the Hassenfeld Brothers Toy Company (Hasbro) where he illustrated board games for Superman, The Mighty Hercules, and The Banana Splits.
 He also illustrated the packaging for Mr. Potato Head.

 A 1978 Lassie lunchbox he designed for Thermos is displayed at the National Museum of American History of the Smithsonian Institution.
 He did design work on the team yearbooks for the Red Sox and Boston Bruins in the 1960s and 1970s.

-Sam Petrucci founded two design studios: Thresher & Petrucci followed by Sam Petrucci & Associates.
+Petrucci founded two design studios: Thresher & Petrucci followed by Sam Petrucci & Associates.

 He later worked for Gunn Associates in Boston where he designed packaging and company logos for at least 25 years.

+In 1981, Petrucci did the artwork for Advanced Dungeons & Dragons rub-down transfers produced by FNR International Corp.
 He retired in 1994.

 G.I.
 Joe

-Sam Petrucci designed the original logo and box art for Hasbro's G.I.
+Petrucci designed the original logo and box art for Hasbro's G.I.
 Joe action figure toy line in 1964.
 According to his Gunn Associates colleague John Filosi, Petrucci turned down Hasbro stock and accepted a flat payment for his art.

 Petrucci was a regular guest at G.I.
 Joe conventions.
 He attended GIJoeCon in 2009 and 2011.

 In 2002, he appeared in G.I.
-Joe Documentary: The Story Of America's Movable Fighting Man and created the original cover art for the documentary.
+Joe Documentary: The Story of America's Movable Fighting Man and created the original cover art for the documentary.